kimmykokonut/linked-lists/README.md

-# This is a basic test setup for Epicodus Code School for the computer science unit
+# Linked Lists Exercise

-### Goal: build small logic-based applications to try out new concepts.
-These applications will not have a UI.
-Instead, we will use a test-driven environment with JavaScript to build out these applications.
+### Goal: basic Javascript implementation of a linked list with Jest TDD Testing

 ### Setup:
 * Make a new repo with this template.